Introduction to Japanese Particles

 Notice the use of

 Adjectives use the te-form to link multiple descriptions together.
-There are only two patterns to remember: I-Adjectives, Na-Adjectives.
+There are only two patterns to remember: I-Adjectives and Na-Adjectives.
 For a deeper dive into adjectives and their conjugations, see Introduction to Japanese Adjectives.

 To conjugate I-Adjectives, replace the final